 Word got around.
-And lo, in Cowtown the multitudes did put down their Dairy Queen double cheeseburgers and their plates of ribs.
-And verily they took a deep breath.
+And lo, it came to pass that in the Town of Cows the multitudes did put down their double cheeseburgers and their plates of ribs.
+And those who hungered for something different took a deep breath.
 There was something in the air.

 So, the partners created their own recipes for their future chefs to follow.